University Departments

 Primary Typeface showed above: Gotham Medium; Gotham Black.
 When a sans serif font is desired, default to Helvetica typeface or, secondarily, Arial may be used.

-5. Follow up with either your supplier or the University Licensing Programs office for the status of your order.
+- Follow up with either your supplier or the University Trademarks and Licensing for the status of your order.

-• Departments should adhere to the university brand standards as instructed by MSU Communications and Brand Strategy (CABS).
+- Departments should adhere to the university brand standards as instructed by MSU Communications and Marketing (UCAM).

 Royalties generated from the commercial use of MSU's marks support student scholarships and programming for MSU students as well as athletic scholarships for student-athletes, less the actual administrative expenses of running the trademark licensing program.